Have you heard of “Impostor Syndrome?” Maybe you’ve read about it or heard colleagues talk about it—or maybe you struggle with it every day.

 Here’s an example:

 You’ve prepped for an important meeting, done the research, and prepared as much as you can.
 Yet, the second you walk into the meeting room, you’re flooded with apprehension and you question your own knowledge.

 You think your coworkers in the room know more than you, and everyone sitting around the table is confident, capable, and intelligent—but you don’t believe it about yourself.

 Here’s the irony—it’s likely other people in the room have the same thoughts you do.

 I first learned about Impostor Syndrome years ago from my former boss and mentor.
-I’d experienced serious feelings of inadequacy and a need to be perfect in my work.
+I’d experienced intense feelings of inadequacy and a need to be perfect in my work.
 In the past, if I made a mistake, I poured over it, apologized profusely, and felt shame for my imperfection.